dmbarbour/glas/docs/GlasDesign.md

 *Security Note:* In context of open systems, sensitive content should be secured by annotating the binary with a cryptographic salt.
 To support deduplication, we could take inspiration from [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html).

-### Staged Metaprogramming and Partial Evaluation

-Glas has implicit, pervasive staging via its module system.
-Additionally, language modules can provide staging within a module, assuming the language includes a program interpreter.
-The g0 language, used in bootstrap, has support for staged metaprogramming via macros and an export function.

-Staging supports manual partial evaluation.
-More implicitly, the Glas program model is also designed to support partial evaluation: Linking is static.
-Stack allocation is static.
-It is feasible to distinguish static record fields.
-Effects handlers can be inlined and partially applied, including the top-level compiler-provided handler.

-Further, annotations can indicate where partial evaluation is assumed so we can properly warn programmers when it fails.
+### Memoization

+Purely functional subprograms in Glas can be annotated for memoization.
+This can be implemented by storing a lookup table mapping inputs to outputs.
+This lookup table can be persistent to support reuse across builds and integrate more conveniently with stowage.

+Glas systems assume memoization as a solution to many performance issues that would otherwise require explicit state.
+Without memoization, the potential scale of Glas systems would be severely constrained.

 ### Acceleration

 Acceleration is an optimization pattern.
 The idea to annotate specific subprograms for accelerated evaluation, then a compiler or interpreter should recognize the annotation then silently substitute a specialized implementation.
 Accelerated functions are often coupled with specialized data representations.
-For example, a Glas runtime may represent lists using finger trees, such that the accelerated list append function evaluates in logarithmic time with the smaller list.
+For example, a Glas runtime may represent lists using finger trees.

 Essentially, accelerators extend performance primitives without affecting formal semantics.
-Of course, performance is an important part of correctness for most programs.
-To prevent silent performance degradation, a compiler must report when requested acceleration is not recognized or cannot be implemented.
-Also, the compiler must apply acceleration only where explicitly annotated.
+However, performance is an important part of correctness for many programs.
+To stabilize performance, a compiler must accelerate only where explicitly annotated, and must report where requested acceleration cannot be achieved.

 The cost of acceleration is implementation complexity and risk to correctness, security, and portability.
-This risk is mitigated by the reference implementation, which can be verified in automatic tests and provides a fallback implementation.
-The complexity tradeoff is most worthy when acceleration enables use of Glas for problem domains that are otherwise performance prohibitive.
+The complexity tradeoff is most worthy where acceleration enables use of Glas in new domains.
+Further, risk is mitigated by the reference implementation, which can be leveraged to support automatic testing.

-*Aside:* It is feasible to support accelerators without a valid reference implementation, e.g. `prog:(do:fail, accel:list-append)`.
-This might be convenient short-term for development of experimental accelerators, but is not recommended long-term.

-### Distributed Computation

-For computation at large scales, it is feasible to accelerate evaluation of confluent concurrency models such as [Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks) or [Lafont Interaction Nets](https://en.wikipedia.org/wiki/Interaction_nets).
-The accelerator would distribute the computation across multiple processors, e.g. leveraging cloud or mesh as needed.
-Processes within the network would have access to local accelerators.

-Of course, we can also use effects for non-deterministic concurrency and distribution.
-See [Glas Apps](GlasApps.md) for more on this subject.
+*Aside:* To reduce cycle time while experimenting, we may allow acceleration to behave as a compiler built-in, e.g. `prog:(do:tbd, accel:list-append)`.
+The proper reference implementation can wait for behavior to stabilize.

-### Self Interpretation
+### Parallelism

-Glas does not have first-class functions.
-But it is not difficult to write an 'eval' function for Glas programs within a Glas program.
-The 'eval' function could be accelerated to use the underlying JIT-compiler or interpreter.
-Together with adequate caching, this would effectively have the performance of first-class functions.
+For computation at large scales within a Glas program, one viable option is to accelerate evaluation of a parallel or distributed (yet deterministic) virtual machine.
+This could be based on [Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks), for example.

+Developers may eventually simply escape the Glas program model entirely.
+But acceleration can simplify the transition.

 ## Thoughts